khoojj/Avariegatum_insertion/README.md

-This repository contains the files and scripts used for producing the figures in the publication.
+This repository contains the files and scripts used for producing the figures in an up-coming publication.

 <b>/Avariegatum_seq/qPCR/251030_scatterplot_R/  </b>
 Scatter plot of sca12 and gltA copy numbers in field-collected ticks